chainflip-io/chainflip-backend/state-chain/pallets/cf-broadcast/README.md

 - The `broadcast_attempt_id` is used for both steps: signing and transmission.
 If either of these steps fails, we restart a new attempt with a new `broadcast_attempt_id` for the broadcast.
 The `broadcast_id` remains unchanged.
 - The `broadcast_attempt_id` will not necessarily increment uniformly for a given broadcast.
-- The broadcast has a counter
-  to count the number of attempts that have been made so far.
+- The broadcast has a counter to count the number of attempts that have been made so far (since we can't rely on `broadcast_attempt_id` as it's *globally* unique)

 ## Dependencies